Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 The long-term viability of circuit-based quantum algorithms hinges on fault tolerance and error correction.
 While large-scale surface-code implementations remain out of reach, recent experiments have demonstrated small logical qubits and early forms of error suppression~\cite{Endo:2018dtx}.
 As quantum hardware matures, circuit-based quantum models are expected to evolve alongside advances in compilation, control, and hardware–software co-design, forming a foundational layer for quantum-enhanced AI applications in particle physics.

 \paragraph{Quantum annealing}

 In contrast to the gate-based circuit model, quantum annealing implements computation through the controlled adiabatic evolution of a many-qubit system governed by a time-dependent Hamiltonian.
 The system is initialized in the ground state of a simple transverse-field Hamiltonian and is slowly evolved toward a problem Hamiltonian whose ground state encodes the solution to a combinatorial optimization problem, typically expressed in Ising or quadratic unconstrained binary optimization (QUBO) form~\cite{Kadowaki1998,Farhi:2001ltl}.
 Quantum annealers natively realize this continuous-time dynamics using fixed qubit connectivity and analog control of couplings, rather than discrete quantum gates.
 While quantum annealing is not universal for quantum computation and cannot directly implement general quantum circuits, it occupies a complementary niche to circuit-based processors, offering a physically scalable approach to solving structured optimization problems.

-In high-energy physics and related domains, quantum annealing and quantum-inspired annealing algorithms have been explored for applications such as track reconstruction~\cite{Okawa:2024eof}, clustering~\cite{Das:2019hrw}, and pattern recognition~\cite{annealinghiggs}.
+In high-energy physics and related domains, quantum annealing and quantum-inspired annealing algorithms have been explored for applications such as track reconstruction~\cite{Okawa:2024eof}, clustering~\cite{Das:2019hrw,Scott:2024txs}, and pattern recognition~\cite{annealinghiggs}.
+A quantifiable and generalizable quantum advantage over state-of-the-art classical CPU/GPU methods in such experimental challenges remains to be seen.
+The advantage is primarily anticipated where the problem structure maps naturally to annealing, but this comes with nontrivial costs in problem reformulation/embedding overheads, limited connectivity and precision, hardware access/latency, and integration complexity.

 \paragraph{Tensor Networks} Tensor Network (TN) models provide an algorithmically novel and hardware-efficient alternative to conventional deep learning architectures \cite{huggins_towards_2019,ran_tensor_2023,chen_machine_2024} for real-time classification tasks operating under extreme latency constraints.
 In front-end processing systems, decisions must often be taken within microsecond or sub-microsecond timescales, while memory, logic resources, and power consumption are tightly constrained.
 In this regime, standard deep neural networks—despite strong classification performance—frequently struggle to satisfy strict timing and resource requirements.